qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

   Source folder with geotagged photos

 ``Scan recursively`` [boolean]
-  If checked the folder will be recursively scanned
+  If checked, the folder and its subfolders will be scanned

 Outputs
 .......